Sins of a Solar Empire

 The game was released on February 4, 2008, receiving positive reviews and multiple awards from the gaming press.
 Its first content expansion, titled Entrenchment, was released as a download on February 25, 2009, and its second content expansion, titled Diplomacy, was released as a download on February 9, 2010.
 A package combining the original game with the first two expansions was released at that time, with the title Sins of a Solar Empire: Trinity.
 A third expansion, the stand-alone Rebellion, was released in June 2012.

-A sequel to the game, Sins of a Solar Empire II was announced on September 16, 2022.
+A sequel to the game, Sins of a Solar Empire II, was released on Steam on August 15, 2024.

 Gameplay

-Sins of a Solar Empire is a space-bound real-time strategy game in which players control one of three different races: the industrial TEC, the psychic Advent, or the alien Vasari.
+Sins of a Solar Empire is a space-bound real-time strategy game in which players control one of three different races: the industrial TEC (Trader Emergency Coalition), the psychic Advent, or the alien Vasari.
 The playing field is a 3D web of planets and other celestial objects in the orbital plane of one or more stars.
 The game features a sandbox mode, allowing the player to choose different types of solar systems to unlock achievements.
 Players can conquer neighboring planets and explore distant star systems in a "massively scaled, fully 3D environment featuring entire galaxies, orbiting planets, clusters of asteroids, space dust and radiant stars."
 Notably, there is no single-player campaign mode, but games can be played against AI opponents offline and other players online.
 Ironclad Director Blair Fraser asserted that the game's Iron Engine is specially designed with technologies that allow it to handle very large differences in size, scale, and distance.